19 Jul2023

 COVID-19 has exacerbated a pre-existing education crisis and increased inequalities since its outbreak two years ago.
 And now, educators around the nation are grappling with yet another challenge.
 Outside of academia, critics are condemning the fight for intellectual freedom.

-In the past couple of months, the attack on academic freedom at K-12 and post-secondary levels have reached new heights.
+In the past couple of months, the attack on academic freedom at K-12 and post-secondary levels has reached new heights.
 From the fight to remove books affiliated with the history of the United States of America to the “great resignation” being affiliated with teacher shortages directly affecting the sustainability of education.
 There is a direct assault on education from all areas of social and political streams.
 For example, some of the significant challenges being faced are critical race theory (CRT) education, academic tenure, educator resources, and the hindering of legislative impediments to the educational curriculum.
 Below are some of the recent headlines featuring these issues:

 2022 Washington Week Attendee Recaps Her Experience